 1. Youth Policy Governance

-The youth is not central in other policy fields and there are very few policy measures directly dedicated to young people, as presented in the following chapters.
-The Youth Strategy was developed according to a cross-sectorial approach.
-However, in the absence of an action plan of the Youth Strategy the interventions planned by different ministries have been isolated.
+The National Youth Strategy 2024-2027 was developed according to a cross-sectorial approach.
+However, the youth is not central in other policy fields and there are few policy measures directly dedicated to young people, as presented in the following chapters of Youth Wiki - Romania.

-For all these policy initiatives, the main information sources on the Romanian youth are the Youth Barometers commissioned by the Ministry of Youth and Sports every two years between 2012 and 2020, as presented in section 1.6 Evidence-based Youth Policy.
+For all policy fields, the main information sources on the Romanian youth are the Youth Barometers commissioned by the Ministry of Youth and Sports every two years between 2012 and 2020, continued by NGOs and research centres in 2022, and by the Ministry of Family, Youth and Equal Opportunities in 2024, as presented in section 1.6 Evidence-based Youth Policy.